About uploading offline conversions

 Upload from the DCM API:

-If you use DCM for display campaigns and DS for search campaigns, you can upload conversions from the DoubleClick Campaign Manager (DCM) API instead of using the DS API.
-This is the preferred solution if you use DCM and can identify conversions by Google click ID or cookie ID.
-It's important that you use either the DS API or the DCM API, but not both: conversions that you upload from both APIs are not deduplicated and may cause data discrepancies.
-Learn more.
+If you use DoubleClick Campaign Manager (DCM) for display campaigns and DS for search campaigns, you can upload conversions from the DCM API instead of the DS API.
+This is the preferred solution if you use DCM and can identify conversions by encrypted user ID, mobile device ID, or Google click ID.
+It's important that you use either the DCM API or the DS API, but not both: conversions that you upload from both APIs are not deduplicated and may cause data discrepancies.

 Important details about uploading conversions from a bulksheet or the DS API